-2. Be in residence on the campus of Colorado State College at least six full summer sessions, or two academic years or their equivalent.
+3. Be in residence on the campus of Colorado State College at least forty-eight weeks.

-3. Present one or two research studies for which the student may receive 18 quarter hours of credit.
-The fully approved study or studies must be filed in the Office of the Graduate Division at least ten days before graduation.
+4. Present one or two research studies for which the student may receive 18 quarter hours of credit.
+The fully approved study or studies must be filed in the Graduate Division Office at least ten days before graduation.

-4. Pass satisfactorily the following examinations in addition to the usual course examinations:
+5. Pass satisfactorily the following examinations in addition to the usual course examinations:

 (a) Comprehensive examination in major and minor.
-This examination will take place normally after the student has successfuly completed, with better than a "B" average, 36 quarter hours of full-time course work in both the major and minor fields.
+This examination will take place normally after the student has successfully completed, with better than a "B" average, 36 quarter hours of full-time course work in both the major and minor fields.
 The examination will be both written and oral and will be comprehensive in nature, covering both major and minor fields.
-It is the duty of the student to present a written request to the Office of the Graduate Division for the examination.
-The major professor must approve in writing this request before any time will be set or the research and examining committee will be appointed.
-This committee will be appointed by the Chairman of the Graduate Division and the major professor, both agreeing on the membership of the committee.
-This committee will consist of the major professor as chairman, a member of the faculty of the Division of Education representing the student's minor, a second member from the Division of Education, and one member who shall be the representative of the faculty who is not a member of the Division of Education.
-Normally this committee will be the student's committee throughout his work toward the doctorate.
-The Chairman of the Graduate Division will set the time for the examination.
-The written examination in the major will be given by the major professor and in the minor by the member of the Division of Education who regularly teaches courses in the minor and who is a member of the research and examining committee.

-The written examinations will be given before the oral and will be available to all members of the research and examining committee prior to the oral examination and finally shall be filed in the student's folder in the Office of the Graduate Division.
+The written examination in the major will be given by the major adviser and in the minor by the minor adviser.
+The written examinations will be given before the oral and will be available to all members of the research and examining committee prior to the oral examination and finally shall be filed in the student's folder in the Graduate Division Office.
 The members of the research and examining committee will evaluate the written and oral examinations as follows: